 - What am I still not doing right that is causing my site’s speed to be slow?

 - Or have I Installed too many plugins that may have caused my site’s slow speed?

 And so many other similar questions like that.
 But hey!
 It has come to stay!
 What matters now is that we look for lasting solutions to ensure our websites are always loading with the speed of light.

 As a website owner, your primary goal is to ensure that the content you put in it does not negatively affect its performance.

-In this post, we will share some crazy speed hacks to help improve your WordPress Site Vitals Score.
-Here’s a quick overview of what we will cover:
+In this post, I will share some crazy speed hacks to help improve your WordPress Site Vitals Score.

 - What are Core Web Vitals?